-Kingston home maintenance costs have been rising quickly, and many homeowners across Kingston & area are looking for ways to manage their budgets without cutting corners.
+Homeowners in Kingston and surrounding areas are facing rapidly increasing maintenance costs and are seeking budget-friendly solutions that don’t compromise quality.
 If your home maintenance budget keeps creeping up, you’re not imagining it.
-Labour is tight, materials are pricier than they were pre-pandemic, and many homes in Kingston & area (including Verona, Odessa, Napanee, South Frontenac) are aging into their “fix-me” years.
-The good news: a few smart shifts can trim hundreds—sometimes thousands—without gambling on your biggest asset.
+Labour is tight, materials are pricier than they were pre-pandemic, and many homes in Kingston and area (including Verona, Odessa, Napanee, South Frontenac) are aging into their “fix-me” years.
+The positive news is that strategic changes can save you a substantial amount of money without risking your most valuable possession.

 21 ways to cut maintenance costs (safely)